Alicia Kozakiewicz: Kidnapper

-Alicia's kidnapper, Scott William Tyree, was born in 1963 to Erma Tyree.
-He graduated from Westmoor High School in 1981, married twice, had a 12-year-old daughter (who was staying with him during winter break and was sent back to her mother on the day Tyree kidnapped Alicia), and was divorced at the time of the kidnapping.
+Kozakiewicz's kidnapper, Scott William Tyree, was born in 1963 to Erma Tyree.
+He graduated from Westmoor High School in 1981, married twice, had a 12-year-old daughter (who was staying with him during winter break and was sent back to her mother on the day Tyree kidnapped Kozakiewicz), and was divorced at the time of the kidnapping.
 His first wife, Sarah Tyree, said her husband was "a classic, long-haired computer guy" with an interest in science fiction and computer games.
 She said he had no prior brushes with the law.

 Aftermath

 After her rescue, Kozakiewicz was examined at a hospital and released to the custody of Fairfax County Child Protective Services.
 Her parents, Mary and Charles Kozakiewicz, were unable to take a commercial flight to reunite with their daughter due to the heightened media attention.
 They were privately flown to Virginia by the FBI on the following day.

-In the aftermath, Kozakiewicz has developed post-traumatic stress disorder (PTSD) and significant memory loss.
-Much of her life leading up to the abduction is difficult or impossible to recall.
+In the aftermath, Kozakiewicz developed post-traumatic stress disorder (PTSD) and significant memory loss.
+Much of her life leading up to the abduction is difficult or impossible for her to recall.
 She has used counseling as a treatment method.
 As an adult she said that in 2002 people found it impossible to understand how this had happened and how she had been groomed; they mostly blamed the victim, although some people were supportive.

 In September 2003, Tyree was sentenced to 19 years and 7 months in federal prison.
-He was released in February 2019 from the Federal Correctional Complex, Butner. and was assigned to a halfway house in Pittsburgh; protests against the location of his placement eventually involved members of Congress in an unsuccessful effort to pressure the Federal Bureau of Prisons to move him farther away from Kozakiewicz's family.
+He was released in February 2019 from the Federal Correctional Complex, Butner. and was assigned to a halfway house in Pittsburgh.
+Kozakiewicz, her family, and multiple members of Congress called for the Federal Bureau of Prisons to move him farther away from Kozakiewicz's family.
+On March 22, 2019, a judge ruled that Tyree should be relocated.
 The controversy became moot in October 2019, when Tyree was returned to prison for an additional two years for violating the terms of his parole by visiting pornographic sites.
 He was released from prison once more on September 22, 2021.